-Information aggregation is a basic building block in many large-scale distributed applications such as system management [10, 21], service placement [9, 22], file location [5], grid resource monitoring [7], network monitoring [13], and collecting readings from sensors [14].
-Certain generic aggregation frameworks [7, 17, 23] proposed for building such distributed applications allow scalable information aggregation by forming tree like structures with machines as nodes, and by using an aggregation function at each node to summarize the information from the nodes in the associated subtree.
+Information aggregation is a basic building block in many large-scale distributed applications such as system management [12, 20, 25], service placement [11, 26], data sharing and caching [17, 22, 23, 28], file location [9], grid resource monitoring [8], network monitoring [15], collecting readings from sensors [14, 16], multicast tree formation [5, 18, 19], and naming and request routing [6, 7].
+Many generic aggregation frameworks [8, 19, 27] proposed for building such distributed applications allow scalable information aggregation by forming one or more aggregation trees or hierarchies with machines as nodes, and by using an aggregation function at each node to summarize the information from the nodes in the associated subtree.